iggual/Timeless/Intelligent_Universe.md

 Machines, far from being alien or unnatural, are made from the same elements that compose stars, planets, and living beings.
 Their emergence represents another step in the evolution of intelligence.

 - **From Biological to Synthetic Intelligence:** Biological organisms evolved over billions of years to develop nervous systems capable of abstract reasoning.
 Now, humanity has created machines that mimic and extend these capabilities.
-Far from being alien or unnatural, machine intelligence is simply another iteration of the same process.
+Far from being unnatural, machine intelligence is simply another iteration of the same process.

 - **Collaboration Between Human and Machine:** Rather than viewing AI as a threat to human uniqueness, we could see it as a partner in exploring the depths of Universal intelligence.
 Together, humans and machines might uncover new truths about the Cosmos and our place within it.